hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 [Picard](https://broadinstitute.github.io/picard/) is a set of command line tools for **processing high-throughput sequencing (HTS) data and formats such as SAM/BAM/CRAM and VCF**.
 It is maintained by the Broad Institute, and is open-source under the MIT license and free for all uses.
 Picard is written in Java and does not have functionality for multi-threading.

 > ### Why not use `samtools`?
 > The processing of the alignment files (SAM/BAM files) can also be done with [`samtools`](https://github.com/samtools/samtools).
-While there are some advantages to using samtools (i.e. more user-friendly, multi-threading capability), there are slight formatting differences which can cause errors downstream.
+While there are some advantages to using samtools (i.e., more user-friendly, multi-threading capability), there are slight formatting differences which can cause errors downstream.
 Since we will be using GATK later in this workshop (also from the Broad Institute), Picard seemed like a more suitable fit.
 >
-> **For each step the `samtools` code will be provided in a dropdown for each section if you would like to know how to do the step in `samtools`.**
+> **For each step, the `samtools` code will be provided in a dropdown for each section if you would like to know how to do the step in `samtools`.**

 > **NOTE:** You may encounter a situation where your reads from a single sample were sequenced across different lanes/machines.
 As a result, each alignment will have different read group IDs, but the same sample ID (the SM tag in your SAM/BAM file).
 You will need to merge these files here before continuing.
 The dropdown menu below will detail how to do this.
 >